gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 of active interest in the software community, and we fully expect that new techniques are waiting to be discovered.

-The G93 project is especially interested in non-lossy, or nearly non-lossy, techniques for compressing real-valued data.
+The G93 project is especially interested in lossless, or nearly lossless, techniques for compressing real-valued data.
 The current G93 implementation implements compression for floating point data, but the results are not as successful as they are for integers.